-The most realized benefit of a Vendor Managed Inventory solution is the customer's cost savings.
-The need to carry large amounts of inventory in safety stock is reduced.
-Reviewing daily demand-data and inventory levels allows order point calculations to become more accurate and timely.
+The most realized benefit of a Vendor Managed Inventory solution is your cost savings.
+The need to carry large amounts of inventory in safety stock is reduced and reviewing daily demand-data and inventory levels allows order point calculations to become more accurate and timely.

 Daily demand-data alerts the supplier when inventory falls below order point calculation and restocking can happen quickly and seamlessly.
 This insures inventory is in stock when needed and not before.

-Vendor Managed Inventory reduces stock shortages which in turn can increase sales.
+Vendor Managed Inventory reduces stock shortages, which in turn can increase your sales.
 Suppliers can better manage order point calculations because there is complete transparency.
-They calculate in factors such as packaging changes, shipping cost, lead times, new product roll out and pin point a need prior to stock-shortages or stockoutages.
+They calculate in factors such as packaging changes, shipping cost, lead times, and new product roll out and pin point a need prior to stock-shortages or stock-outages.

 Fewer stock-outages means fewer lost sales.
-Couple fewer outages with increased consumer loyalty, customers see a healthier bottom line.
-Statistically customers will see a sales increase of 5-25%.
+Between fewer outages with increased consumer loyalty, customers see a healthier bottom line.
+Statistically you will see a sales increase of 5-25%.

-Because VMI is a demand-driven inventory solution there are fewer stock-outages or stock-shortages which means there is less time spent dealing with rush orders, and generally there are fewer orders overall.
-Too, due to accurate data there are fewer order mistakes and returned dead inventory.
+Because VMI is a demand-driven inventory solution, there are fewer stock-outages or stock-shortages, which means there is less time spent dealing with rush orders, and generally there are fewer orders overall.
+Also, due to accurate data there are fewer order mistakes and less returned dead inventory.

 For additional information see What is Vendor Managed Inventory.